osm-search/Nominatim/docs/develop/ICU-Tokenizer-Modules.md

 ### The sanitation function

-The sanitation function receives a single object with three members:
+The sanitation function receives a single object of type `ProcessInfo` which has with three members:

  * `place`: read-only information about the place being processed.
    See PlaceInfo below.